 Cook for about 1 minute, stirring with a whisk.

-Quickly cool the cream in an ice water bath or in the freezer, after covering it with cling film in contact.
+Quickly cool the cream in an ice water bath or in the freezer after covering it with contact plastic wrap.

-Roll out the dough to a thickness of 1/8 inch on a work surface slightly dusted with rice flour.
+Roll out the pastry to a thickness of about 3/16 inch on a lightly floured rice flour work surface.

 Cut circles with a pastry cutter and line the tartlet molds.

-Bake for 10 minutes in a preheated oven at 356°F. Remove from oven and let cool, then carefully remove from molds.
+Bake for 10 minutes in a preheated oven at 350°F. Remove from oven and let cool, then gently remove from molds.

-Fill half of the tartlet with the custard, add a teaspoon of strawberry compote.
+Fill half of the tartlet with custard, add a teaspoon of strawberry compote.

 Cover with custard up to the edge and decorate with fresh fruit after washing and drying it well.